Raiondesu/vuse-rx/README.md

 ## Use

-A simple example of a counter state with an increment reducer:
+Below is a simple example of a counter component with a state and two simple reducers.
+See the docs for a [more detailed and interactive example](https://vuse-rx.raiondesu.dev/recipes/counter).

 ```vue
 <script lang="ts">